PubInv/templokilo/README.md

 To pull in all needed libraries.

-The fundamenal way to run it without using heroku and Procifle is to set certain environment variables that contain "secrets":
+The fundamental way to run it without using heroku and Procifle is to set certain environment variables that contain "secrets":

 > export apiKey=